-How many people do you know who will enter a debate honestly open to the possibility of having their own opinion changed, and are you one of them?
+How many people do you know who’ll enter a debate honestly, open to the possibility of having their opinion changed, and are you one of them?

-- I feel the anonymity of an internet connection, coupled with never meeting this person in real life, has created a “less than human” category in the minds of some people for online interactions.
-People are often willing to berate and dismiss opinions of those online in a manner they never would face to face.
-And the other roadblock I find online is when you put an opinion out there and someone responds negatively to it, they never actually seem to want to debate the issue.
+The anonymity of an internet connection, coupled with never meeting this person in real life, has created a “less than human” category in the minds of some for online interactions.
+People are willing to berate and dismiss opinions of those online in a manner they never would face-to-face.
+The other roadblock online is when you put an opinion out there and someone responds negatively to it, they never actually want to debate the issue.
 They honestly feel you’re not allowed to respond to them.
-They directly address your viewpoint with a negative comment, but when you respond to their comment the knee-jerk response is “What are you, mad?
+They directly address your viewpoint with a negative comment, but when you respond, their knee-jerk response is, “What are you, mad?
 I have the right to say whatever I want!”
 Well… yes, yes you do.
-Of course, you do.
+Of course.
 But by your own logic, so then do I. So, let me get this straight – you’re allowed to respond to me, but I’m just not allowed to respond to you?
 Got it.
-What a person like this is telling me is that they really don’t have an opinion on the discussion topic, they just wanted to spread their childish negativity.
-To them, I say, come back to me when you’ve formulated a lucid and cogent response.
+A person like this is telling me they don’t have an opinion on the topic, they just want to spread their childish negativity.
+To them, I say, come back when you’ve formulated a lucidly cogent response.

-- Nailed it!
-In a similar vein, anything to do with Christianity or politics with a biblically Christian (conservative) world-view makes things even worse.
-For Christians who voice an opinion or statement or – God forbid – share a blog post on what they believe as related to current society issues (such as abortion, given here as one of the more extreme examples), not only are Christians not allowed to respond back to others, but they are even more berated for voicing ANYTHING at all.
-Followers of Christ are scolded that they must always be “loving” (according to the reader’s perspective and understanding of what “loving” means).
-They are silenced into never voicing anything, never responding to anything they feel, think, or believe, even though they do feel/think/believe JUST as strongly as the opposing side.
-They get so bullied by others who attack their faith (even their very being is mauled) simply because they have the audacity to join the conversation.
-They get drowned out with actual hate and anger toward them as human beings, if they’re even truly considered as such, that they don’t get to have a seat at the table.
+Nailed it!
+In a similar vein, anything to do with Christianity or politics makes things even worse.
+Christians who voice an opinion or share a post on what they believe (on things like abortion, given as one of the more extreme examples), not only aren’t Christians allowed to respond to others, but they’re berated for voicing ANYTHING at all.
+Believers are scolded that they must always be “loving” (according to the reader’s understanding of what “loving” means).
+They’re silenced into never voicing anything, never responding to anything they feel, think, or believe – even though they feel/think/believe JUST as strongly as the opposing side.
+They get so bullied by others who attack their faith (even their very being!) simply because they’ve joined the conversation.
+They get drowned out with anger toward them as human beings (if they’re even truly considered as such), that they don’t get to have a seat at the table.
 They barely get to taste crumbs dropped to the floor, and when they try, they get kicked down for doing so.
-And we wonder where are all the strong, brave people?
-Sitting terrified behind the same glowing screens, like those who will scream at them for attempting to say anything and curse them for not being loving.
-I post this here, by the way, because if I post it otherwise or elsewhere, people will get mad at me.
+And we wonder, “Where are all the strong, brave people?”
+Sitting terrified behind the same glowing screens, like those screaming at them and cursing them for not being “loving”.
+I post this here, but if I post it elsewhere, people will get mad at me.

 Does the above commentary jive with your experience and opinion?
 In person have you seen better interactions than what occurs online?
-I fully agree that communication is far better in person.
-But even “out in the wild” it is rare to find patient constructive dialog.
-I will always cast a vote for “Face-to-face” over “Facebook”, but I wonder if this is a problem caused by Facebook, or if Facebook is merely exposing a larger problem in our society.
+I agree that communication is far better in person, but even “out in the wild” it’s rare to find patient constructive dialog.
+I’ll always cast a vote for “Face-to-face” over “Facebook”, but I wonder if this is a problem caused by Facebook, or if Facebook is merely exposing a larger problem in society.
 Certainly, the words shared above by others contain many good observations.
 If we actually know a person, then we might discover we actually like them, and so we might behave more politely.
-Although, I must admit that I’ve become jaded enough that it also occurs to me that in some cases our experience is that it’s harder to like someone the better we get to know them.
-Regardless, we are to love our neighbor anyway.
+Although, I must admit I’ve become jaded, so it also occurs to me that in some cases our experience is that it’s harder to like someone after we get to know them better.
+Regardless, we’re to love our neighbor anyway.

-We seemingly live in a world of make believe.
 People invent stories, disregard facts, ignore truth, and draw conclusions from information purposely selected to misinform others.
-Below is an example of a fake occurrence (built upon actual historical facts) that could serve to illustrate the point.
-Imagine that this is a transcript from one of the talking-head cable TV shows, with the host commenting on what is claimed to be a clear conspiracy of collusion:
+Below is an example of a fake occurrence (built upon actual historical facts) that serves to illustrate the point.
+Imagine this is a transcript of a talking-head cable TV show, with the host commenting on what’s claimed to be a clear case of collusion:

 “In September of 1992 the Chicago Bears defeated the Atlanta Falcons for one of their rare wins that season.
-What’s more, the Bears scored more points in that game than in any of their other games that year, perhaps providing a glimpse into just how much Mike Ditka hates birds.
-Then, later that same season the Mike-Ditka-coached-Bears suffered one of their worst defeats of the year.
+What’s more, the Bears scored more points in that game than in any of their other games that year, providing a glimpse into just how much Mike Ditka hates birds.
+Later that season the Mike-Ditka-coached-Bears suffered one of their worst defeats of the year.
 The opponent?
 The Houston Oilers.
-This created a loathsome attitude toward the entire petroleum industry by none other than… you guessed it… Mike Ditka.
+This created a loathsome attitude toward the entire petroleum industry by none other than – you guessed it – Mike Ditka.
 Fast forward one month.
 On January 5th, 1993 the oil tanker MV Braer ran aground on the coast of the Shetland Islands, spilling 84,700 tons of crude oil.
 The environmental damage was mysteriously limited to mostly the killing of birds.
 Is all of this mere coincidence?
 You decide.
 Mike Ditka hates birds, so he crushes the Falcons, and then murders feathered fowl by way of a shipping disaster.
 Mike Ditka is humiliated by the Oilers, and then an oil tanker ‘accidentally’ runs aground.
 Need more?
 Here it is.
-On January 5th, 1993 (the same day the oil spill occurred) the Chicago Bears fired… wait for it… Da Coach Mike Ditka.
+On January 5th, 1993 (the same day the oil spill occurred) the Chicago Bears fired – wait for it – Da Coach Mike Ditka.
 Bam!
 Stay tuned for our hour-long exclusive expose tonight at 11pm.”

-A story such as this would have seemed completely insane a few years ago.
-Now this sort of nonsense would pass for news and be what drives the opinions of government agencies.
+A story like this would’ve seemed insane a few years ago.
+Now this sort of nonsense passes for news and is what drives the opinions of government agencies.
 Discernment derived from a biblically informed worldview has never been more important than right now.

-There are at least several problems with a happening such as this.
-One, a resolution is not a law.
-Two, the political will for following through on such a statement of purpose is sorely lacking in the current American generation.
+There’re several problems with this happening.
+One, a resolution isn’t a law.
+Two, the political will for following through on such a “statement of purpose” is sorely lacking in the current American generation.
 Three, no state assembly truly makes such a declaration as though the truth depends on their opinion – at best what they do is provide an affirmation of what the God of the Bible has already declared to be true.
-(I saved the best and strongest point for last.)
+(I saved the best and strongest point for last).

 Doing Good to All

-My friend added, “I believe that this Scripture is written with the belief that no one is perfect, and that there will be a day each of us will find ourselves on each side of the situation – then you’ll know who lives by the Word when it’s hard, and not only when it’s comfortable.
-Certainly, something for us all to think about.”
+My friend added, “I believe this Scripture’s written with the belief that no one’s perfect, and there’ll be a day each of us will find ourselves on each side of the situation – then you’ll know who lives by the Word – when it’s hard, and not only when it’s comfortable.
+Certainly, something for all to think about.”